jlpalaciosb/password-repository-fx/README.md

 # Demo

+In the following presentation of Google Slides you can see the program being used.

-You can open [demo.pdf](https://github.com/jlpb97/password-repository-fx/blob/master/demo.pdf) to see the application working.
+Follow [https://docs.google.com/presentation/d/1q6pTQ7mkuhZKNKNABqGQz-1kP9648BvqUSr5Tx-OArY/edit?usp=sharing](https://docs.google.com/presentation/d/1q6pTQ7mkuhZKNKNABqGQz-1kP9648BvqUSr5Tx-OArY/edit?usp=sharing) to see the program working.

 # Technologies Used